If you observe fire or smoke:

 If you are in a room and cannot escape, leave the door closed, stay low to the floor.
 Use your cell phone to call 911 and advise dispatch of your exact location giving the building name and room number.
-If you have access to outside building window place a white sheet of paper in the window to identify your location.
+If you have access to an outside building window, place a white sheet of paper in the window to identify your location.

 Do not return to the area until given the “all clear” by Riverpoint Campus Security.

 MOBILITY DISABILITY AREAS OF RESCUE & SHELTER IN PLACE

 Persons using wheelchairs should move to Area of Rescue (fire rated stair wells) if available.
 If these are not available, persons in wheelchairs should Shelter in Place unless the danger is imminent.
 Shelter in Place means to remain in the room with an exterior window, a telephone, and a solid or fire resistant door; use your cell phone to call 911 and report your exact location including building name and room number.